 If yours is a coffee-drinking household, the 32 oz pack will keep your coffee mugs full for a long while, of course depending on the number of consumers.

 Made from a blend of Central and South America Arabica coffee, Donut Shop Real Good Coffee Whole Bean Coffee has a brown sugar, hazelnut, and plum flavor.
 You get a hint of hazelnut and plum aroma as soon as you open the box, but it is when you brew the coffee that the aroma rises unhinged.
 While the acidity is balanced, the coffee taste is rather strong for a medium roast; it’s closer to what you’d expect from a dark roast.
 Nonetheless, it is pleasant-tasting coffee, especially when you brew it right as per the manufacturer’s recommendation, and sits at par with the best Trader Joe’s coffee for French press.
-Grind the beans coarsely, and use 9 tablespoons (equivalent to 55 grams) of the ground coffee for a 34 oz French press.
-With this ratio, you should get a taste that’s close to what the manufacturer sought to capture with these medium roast beans.
+Grind the coffee beans coarsely, and use 9 tablespoons (equivalent to 55 grams) of the coarse ground coffee for a 34 oz French press.
+With this coffee to water ratio, you should get a taste that’s close to what the manufacturer sought to capture with these medium roast beans.

 If you’re particular about how your food is grown and processed, you’ll be glad to note that this coffee is kosher and does not contain any additives or preservatives.
 Real Good Coffee indicates the “best by” date, but they don’t say when the coffee was roasted, so you have no way of knowing how fresh the roast is.